USS Enterprise (CVN-65): Decommissioning

 The final reactor was de-fueled in December 2016, with Enterprise officially decommissioned on 3 February 2017.
 The same day, the ship was stricken from the Naval Vessel Register (NVR).
 According to Navy Sea Systems Command, the recycling of Enterprise was delayed by the Navy until further information on "more technically executable, environmentally responsible" approaches to disposing of the aircraft carrier became available.
 On 10 April 2018, Newport News Shipbuilding announced that Enterprises inactivation process had been completed.
 Ex-Enterprise was stored at Hampton Roads while disposal plans were determined by the Navy.

 The final disposal plan for Enterprise will be a long and complicated process.
 The carrier had eight reactors and numerous compartments contaminated by radiation and therefore could not be used as a target ship in a SINKEX or live-fire training sinking exercise.
 The Navy set up a new office to organize the disposal of Enterprise and the coming retirement of the Nimitz-class carriers.
 Ultimately, it was decided to use a commercial facility to break the ship up, with scrapping to begin in 2025.
-The process is anticipated to take five years, with Enterprise to be gone completely by 2030.
+The process is anticipated to take five years, with Enterprise to be gone completely by 2030, the same year her namesake is scheduled to launch.

-The total costs of scrapping Enterprise have been estimated at over $1 billion; however, as of 17 January 2025, scrapping remained delayed by local disputes over plans to scrap the carrier at Mobile, Alabama.
-In June 2025, a $536 million contract was awarded to NorthStar Maritime Dismantlement Services LLC to dismantle Enterprise at Mobile.
+The total costs of scrapping Enterprise have been estimated at over $1 billion.
+In January 2025, a proposal by NorthStar Maritime Dismantlement Services LLC to scrap the carrier at Mobile, Alabama, was opposed by the Mobile Chamber of Commerce.
+In June 2025, a $536 million contract was awarded to NorthStar to dismantle Enterprise at Mobile.
+However, a competitor for the contract protested the decision on the basis that the government's Procurement Integrated Enterprise Environment website malfunctioned, preventing their proposal from being submitted until a few hours after the deadline.
+The Court of Federal Claims upheld the protest in February 2026, ordering the award process to be reopened.